neerolyte/node-gzbz2/README.md

-NAME
+INFO
 ----

 gzbz2 - A Node.js interface to streaming gzip/bzip2 compression (built originally from wave.to/node-compress)

+supports Buffe or string as both input and output, this is controlled by providing encodings to init (to produce Buffers), or by passing whichever you are using as input (with optional encoding for strings).
+Bzip and Gzip have the same interfaces, see Versions for specific options info.
+Also there are two simple js wrappers for producing usable read streams, gunzipstream.js and bunzipstream.js.

 INSTALL
 -------

-To install, ensure that you have libz (and libbz2) installed, and run: these will be looked for in: /usr/lib, /usr/local/lib, /opt/local/lib (on osx)
+To install, ensure that you have libz (and libbz2) installed:
+* these will be looked for in: /usr/lib, /usr/local/lib, /opt/local/lib (on osx)

 npm install gzbz2

 or

-node-waf configure [--no-bzip] [--no-gzip] node-waf build
+node-waf configure [--no-bzip] [--no-gzip]

+node-waf build

 This will put the gzbz2.node binary module in build/default.